 We have been serving the Upper West Side, Manhattan Valley and Morningside Heights since 1895.

 No matter your age, race, gender, or sexual orientation, there is a place for you at Ascension Church.
 You'll meet wonderful people, hear the proclamation of the word of God, be nourished by the Eucharist, enjoy good programs, be challenged to live the Gospel, and so much more.
-Come as you are - and be who you are - your presence enrichens us.
+Come as you are - and be who you are - your presence enriches us.

 WELCOME, ALL, ALWAYS!

-Saturday 5:30 PM (Bilingual) Leaflet
+Saturday 5:30 Bilingual Leaflet

-Sunday 6PM ( English) Jazz Mass
+Sunday 6PM ( Jazz/English) Leaflet

 Sign Up to Receive Parish Updates

-Nineth year of Mission to Dominican Republic
+Annual Mission Trip to the Dominican Republic

-Begin the new year with eGiving to help sustain and build ministries throughout 2023 that reflect the steadfast promise of God’s love.
+Parish Appreciation Dinner at Dive 106Begin the new year with eGiving to help sustain and build ministries throughout 2025 that reflect the steadfast promise of God’s love.
 The need is great in our community, and your generous online gifts will help people all around us.

 We prayerfully request that you consider signing up for eGiving from your computer, smartphone or tablet.
 You can set up a recurring donation or make a one-time gift.
 Sign up today by visiting faith.direct/NY588, or text ‘Enroll’ to (Text-to-Give Number).
 Thank you for your continued support of our parish family.